rudneir2/Red_vs_Blue_in_a_box/README.md

 1. Web vulnerability scan (https://github.com/rudneir2/attack-web_vulnerability_scan)
 2. XSS (Cross-site scripting) **link will be provided soon**
 3. SQLi **link will be provided soon**
+4. DDOS attack and defense **link will be provided soon**
-4. Web Attack (by Andre Murrel) (https://github.com/rudneir2/WebSiteAttack-byAndreMurrel-)
+5. Web Attack (by Andre Murrel) (https://github.com/rudneir2/WebSiteAttack-byAndreMurrel-)

 ## How to execute the Attacks